thiskevinwang/keystroke-pubsub-playground/README.md

 ## Running

-In one terminal, start the publisher and workers:
+In one terminal, start the publisher and workers.
+Batching parameters can be configured via flags:

 ```
-go run ./cmd/pubsub
+go run ./cmd/pubsub -batch 10 -flush 1s -workers 2
 ```

 Press keys to enqueue messages.
 Press ESC or Ctrl+C to exit.
+Messages include their creation time and are saved with an additional inserted timestamp when workers flush batches to the database.

 In another terminal, view the stored messages: